 Prevention Of Lyme Disease

 The best way to prevent Lyme disease is to avoid areas where deer ticks live, especially wooded, bushy areas with long grass.
-There are precautions that you and your family can take to reduce your chances of being bitten by an infected tick:
+There are precautions that you and your family can take to reduce your chances of being bitten by

 Cover up – When in wooded or grassy areas, wear shoes, long pants tucked into your socks, a long-sleeved shirt, a hat and gloves.